campaign featured image

 The 13th IAMRECON Conference in Colombia brought together over 400 union representatives to discuss crucial issues in public services across the Americas.
 Key topics included fiscal justice, digitalization, care policies, and collective bargaining rights.

-IAMRECON concluding
+IAMRECON closing

 Subscribe for weekly updates